Wotcnt/Polyrifringence-Engine/README.md

 ---

-The foundational glyph of the Polyrifringence Engine and RSANCS recursion law.

-Definition:
+## Definition:

 `ΔΩ` is the operator that binds deviation `(Δ)` to completion `(Ω)`, forming an ethical coherence constraint that returns chaotic drift back into symmetric order.

+> The foundational glyph of the Polyrifringence Engine and RSANCS recursion law.

+---

-Properties:
+## Properties:

+---

 Nonlinear recursion reinforcer
 Ethical constraint that maximizes coherence